Discretization in Geometry and Dynamics

 Tel.: +49 (0)89 289 18352

-Mathematical methods as technology of the future
+Mathematical methods for future technologies

 "Previous methods only allow approximate values, which are no longer sufficient for many tasks today," explains spokesman Alexander Bobenko, Professor of Geometry at the TU Berlin.
 "In order to achieve better results, we therefore want to find, investigate and apply so-called structure-preserving discretizations.
-One could also say that we no longer want to discretize individual equations, but rather the underlying theories.
+One could also say that we no longer want to discretize individual equations, but rather the underlying theories."

 Specifically, the researchers are investigating discretizations for which there are no structural differences in important aspects to corresponding smooth surfaces or continuous dynamic processes.
 One subproject, for example, deals with the decomposition of curved surfaces into flat squares.
 This allows the construction of a curved glass roof - with easy to manufacture construction elements.
 This makes it possible to realize a cost-effective and aesthetically pleasing architectural idea.